nbarbettini/Intro-Web-Series/Day 3/README.md

   doThat();
 }
 ```
-- when you are writing code inside a control structure, be sure to indent it at least 2 spaces and get in the habit of using curly braces.
+- when you are writing code inside a control structure, be sure to indent it at least 2 spaces more thn the lines above, and make a habit of using curly braces around blocks of code.

 #Showing alerts and prompts